realabdulkhaliq/Prompting-Guide-for-Agentic-AI/Prompt_and_Context_Engineering.md

 Second, even though LLMs can accept long contexts, they don’t process all parts equally well.
 Research has shown that AI models tend to focus more on the beginning and end of a prompt and may miss important information in the middle.

 Finally, longer prompts mean more tokens, which increases API costs and slows down responses.
 This matters in real-world applications where cost and speed are important.

+Hallucinations cannot be fully eliminated with current LLM technology.
+They arise from the probabilistic nature of language models, which generate text by predicting likely token sequences based on training data.
+But careful prompt engineering and strategies such as RAG, fine-tuning on domain-specific data, and post-processing with rule-based checks or external validation can reduce hallucinations in specific use cases.